gzanuttinifrank/NBA_Foul_Trouble/README.md

 Contains the function that creates the Markov model for foul trouble mentioned above (this function does not take an input but requires data being loaded into the working environment beforehand).

 ### Data
-This data was taken from @sealneaward's repo.
+This player tracking data was taken from @sealneaward's repo.
 The files were unzipped into JSON files, and then parsed using the "sportvu_convert_json" function in data_parsing_helpers.R and saved as R data files.

 ### data_parsing_helpers.R
 Contains many functions for various purposes, including: